netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

    error-severity: error
 ~~~

-Additionally, the error-info tag SHOULD contain an sx:structure
+Additionally, the error-info tag MUST contain an sx:structure
-containing relevant details about the mismatching txids.
+containing relevant details about one of the mismatching txids.
+A server MAY send multiple rpc-errors when multiple txid mismatches
+are detected.

 ~~~ call-flow
      Client                                            Server